 As the US Withdraws Troops from Iraq, What Are We Leaving Behind?

-Yochi Dreazen - Foreign editor for Vox - @yochidreazen, Max Boot - Senior Fellow at the Council on Foreign Relations and columnist for the Washington Post - @MaxBoot, Robin Wright - joint fellow at the US Institute of Peace and Woodrow Wilson Center, and contributing writer for the New Yorker - @wrightr, Eli Lake - Bloomberg View - @EliLake
+Yochi Dreazen - Foreign editor for Vox - @yochidreazen, Max Boot - Senior Fellow at the Council on Foreign Relations and columnist for the Washington Post - @MaxBoot, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr, Eli Lake - Bloomberg View - @EliLake